hazymorning/origami_weather/README.md

 <br>

-This card is visually active, and a lot of effort goes into keeping it smooth.
-On a modern desktop or phone it should feel fluid.
-The animated background, weather effects, and star field are GPU/paint-heavy by nature, so on older or low-power devices — and when running several cards on one dashboard — you may want to disable individual effects:
+This card is visually active, and a lot of effort goes into keeping it fast.
+On a somewhat modern desktop or phone it should feel smooth.
+The animated background effects are a bit heavy by nature, so on older or low-power devices you may want to disable individual effects:

 - `weather_animations: false` — disables rain/snow/hail effects.
 - `background_blobs: false` — stops the moving color blobs (CSS-animated, but they add up on weak GPUs).